mattkeys/Google-Pagespeed-Insights/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Removed phpseclib unit tests from Google PHP API library to avoid false-positive with WordFence

 = 2.0 =
 * Major rewrite for better compatibility and performance
 * Updated to the latest Google Pagespeed Insights API verison and library